Egocentric-Interaction-Research-Group/Training-Environment-Carcassonne/README.md

 ## Installation
 ### ML-Agents Toolkit
 In order to use the Training Environment the user needs to download the ML-Agents Toolkit.
 This project has been tested with release 18(https://github.com/Unity-Technologies/ml-agents).
-And it is recommended to follow their documentation in order to get it installed properly.
-NOTE: it is important that the ml-agents-release_18 folder is downloaded and placed in a convenient location as it will be used during training.
+And it is recommended to follow their documentation in order to get it installed properly. `NOTE:` it is important that the ml-agents-release_18 folder is downloaded and placed in a convenient location as it will be used during training, this folder should be kept separate from the training environment.

 ### Anaconda
 Another program we would recommend for using the Training Environment is Anaconda(https://www.anaconda.com/products/individual).
 We used Anaconda with Python version 3.8.8.
 It is also possible